databendlabs/databend/docs/doc/01-deploy/04-wasabi.md

 ---
-title: Deploy Databend With Tencent Cloud COS
+title: Deploy Databend With Wasabi Object Storage
-sidebar_label: With COS
+sidebar_label: With Wasabi
 description:
-  How to deploy Databend with Tencent Cloud(腾讯云) COS
+  How to deploy Databend with Wasabi object storage
 ---

 :::tip